joshphillipssr/Traefik-Deployment/README.md

 ## 📦 Environment Variables (.env)

-To keep scripts static and clean, the toolset supports a `.env` file next to the Traefik installation.
+To keep scripts static and clean, the toolset uses a **single global .env** stored in the deploy user's home directory.

-Create `/opt/traefik/.env` with:
+Create `~deploy/traefik.env` with:

 ```plaintext
 CF_API_TOKEN=your_cloudflare_token